cjyuan/cyf-notes/ITP-Onboarding-PR.md

 3. It is also good practice to use an AI tool to review our code.
 It can often provide valuable feedback and help identify small mistakes we might overlook.

 ---
 When a wireframe is provided, our implementation should closely reflect its appearance and layout to ensure consistency with design expectations.
 You're off to a solid start!
-To align more closely with the wireframe, here are a few areas where the layout or appearance could be refined:
+To better align with the wireframe, here are a few areas where the layout and appearance could be refined:
   - The PAGE TITLE is not centered.
   - The "A SHORT DESCRIPTION" beneath the page title is omitted.
   - The left and right edges of the first article are misaligned with the left edge of the second article and the right edge of the third article.
   - The image in the first article is not center and it does not cover the full width of its container.
   - The spacing (margin and padding) used in the articles are not consistent;
+  - The images do not span the full width of their container.
+  - The article content is not left-aligned.
+  - The "Read More" links are missing a border.

 Could you adjust the CSS to better match the wireframe's appearance and layout?

   - The spacing before and after the title in the second article differs from that in the third.
 Can you fix those spacing to ensure consistency across all articles.

+- The spacing in the second article appears to be slightly different from that in the third.
+In particulars,
+  - The vertical gap before and after the article title
+  - The margin/padding size around the "Read More" link

+  With the original CSS, this spacing issues appears to be affected by the content length.
+Can you modify the CSS code to make the spacing more consistent in all articles regardless of content length?

+---
+One of the acceptance criteria, "The page footer is fixed to the bottom of the viewport", has not yet been satisfied.
+Can you make the necessary change?
+(Suggestion: Ask ChatGPT what that requirement means).

 ---